 - Prescreened EE/RE loan applications according to the project eligibility criteria, especially regarding EE gains and resulting greenhouse gas (GHG) emission reductions.

-- Conducted technical and financial feasibility evaluations (including risk assessment) of investment proposals from potential borrowers.
+- Conducted technical and financial feasibility evaluations.

 - Strengthened China EximBank staff’s capacity to evaluate EE/RE projects through a series of detailed training workshops.